I saw a badger today for the first time in my life. Wahoo! Before I get to that, let’s start at the beginning.

 The Pronghorn also looked healthier than the ones we saw on the National Bison Range.
 Today we found out how nice it was to have a great binoculars and an awesome spotting scope.
 We also learned, if you pull out a scope, people think you know what you are doing and stop to ask what animals you have found.
 It would be so much more fun if I had a biology degree or something (Maybe I’ll do something along those lines for the future.)
 You don’t have to be an expert to make people happy (we learned that at Wild Birds Unlimited).
 We spotted some Pronghorn in the scope and let them look through it and they were very pleased.
 It was such a simple way to make someone’s day.

-Here are a couple more beautiful Yellowstone pictures with a few others on the flickr feed.
+Here are a couple more beautiful Yellowstone pictures.

 On the way back, Regis saw an animal swimming across the Lamar River.
 I jumped out of the car to take a picture and see what it was and it was a badger!!!!
 Wahoo!
 The only picture I could snap was totally useless.
 It’s not worth the bandwidth to upload.
 I saw it scurry away and I am proud to have the wildlife ethics not to chase the poor critter down.
 I never got a good picture but I got a good look.
 I may not have seen my wolf today, but I saw my first badger.
 Wow!!!!!